vsoch/watchme/paper/paper.md

 for research use.
 Specifically:

  1. It's typically the case that you will be charged for more than a few pages
- 2. It's not appropriate for a research setting where you would want programmatical parsing
+ 2. It's not appropriate for a research setting where you would want programmatic parsing
  3. The configuration of your watcher is not reproducible.

 Thus, WatchMe is ideal for the individual researcher that does not want to (or cannot)